Caduunb/VUT-Project/README.md

 Supervisor: Martin Drahanský, Brno University of Technology.

-### Content

-1. Classification model
-2. Object Detection using Tensorflow Object Detection API (TFODAPI)

 ---
 ### Present work.

 1. Classification Model for 5 diabetic-retinopathy (DR) classes;
-1.1.
-How to use Tensorboard to visualize a model.
+    - How to use Tensorboard to visualize a model.
 2. Tensorflow Object Detection API (TFODAPI)
-2.1.
-How to prepare a TFODAPI dataset out of raw images.
+    - How to prepare a TFODAPI dataset out of raw images.

 ### How it was made and why?